-Nina Louise Morrison is theatre generator: playwright, director, deviser, dramaturg, actor and teacher.
+Nina Louise Morrison is a theatre generator: playwright, director, deviser, dramaturg, actor and teacher.
 She loves hearing new pages of new plays out loud for the first time, brainstorming on blackboards, and creating great reckonings in small rooms.
 She is a current Huntington Playwriting Fellow at the Huntington Theatre Company and a winner of the 2016 Boston Project at SpeakEasy Stage Company.
 Her plays include Forever Home, Google Doll, Mad Props, The Textbook Lady, House Rules, The Red Plague, Constitution and Three Patriotic Acts.
-She is a core member of Project: Project, Accomplice Writers, and Rhombus.
+She is a core member of Project: Project and Rhombus.

 Her plays have been developed and produced by the Huntington Theatre Company, Project: Project, Fresh Ink Theatre Company, Company One, Bostonia Bohemia, Brandeis Acting Company, Wax Wings Productions, Boston Playwrights Theatre, Kitchen Theatre Company, Columbia Stages, Saltbox Theatre Company, WOW Theatre Café, Free Hands, Our Voices, SLAM Boston, One Minute Play Festival, Interim Writers and The Mad Dash.